TheStarryByte/DataAnalysisPython/README.md

-# safa Data Analysis practice
+# Safa Data Analysis practice

 This repository contains my mini beginner exercises and more and its part of my learning journey